 Exposure to fine particles of silica has been shown to cause silicosis, a serious and sometimes fatal lung disease.
 Employees who inhale fine particles of silica may be at risk of developing this disease.
 There is no cure for silicosis.
 The only treatment for silicosis is prevention or avoiding exposure to silica dust.
-The natural stone industry and its vendors have made great strides in this effort to eliminate unseen crystalline silica dust, but there is still a long way to go.
-One of the best methods to reduce the silica dust is through wet cutting and grinding
+The natural stone industry and its vendors have made great strides in this effort to eliminate unseen crystalline silica dust, but precautions are still necessary when cutting or engaging in activities that create dust.
+One of the best methods to reduce the silica dust is through wet cutting and grinding.

 Safety Precautions for Workers

 In shops that are dry or partially wet, or where only sections of the facility are covered with dust collection systems, these precautions should be taken to minimize exposure to crystalline silica: